- Backpack Program

 SENIOR PANTRY PROGRAM

-The Emergency Food Assistance Program (TEFAP) is a Federal program that helps supplement the diets of low-income Americans by providing them with emergency food and nutrition assistance at no cost.
-This program significantly increases the amount and variety of food that food pantries and soup kitchens can provide to those in need.
+The Federal Emergency Food Assistance Program helps supplement the diets of low-income Americans by providing them with emergency food and nutrition assistance at no cost.
+This program significantly increases the amount and variety of food that food pantries and soup kitchens provide to people in need.
+As the region’s sole nonprofit program distributer, River Bend Food Bank provides USDA-supplied food to sites in 18 Illinois and 5 Iowa counties.

-To inquire about your agency’s eligibility and participation in our USDA programs, please contact firstname.lastname@example.org.
+To inquire about your agency’s eligibility and participation in our USDA programs, please contact Becky Gruhl, Director of Agency Partnerships at 563-345-6490, ext.
+217.